 Trust lies at the heart of every successful coaching relationship.
 You need to set yourself up for success by keeping the relationship on an equal footing.
 This can be particularly challenging for a manager who is used to being directive when they are managing their team.
 Make sure you have your coaching hat firmly on and remind yourself that you both need to have mutual respect in order to work effectively together.
 You need to create a “safe” environment where the other person feels comfortable enough to confide any worries or concerns.
 So reserve, judgement and be impartial – your role is to encourage and support them to find a new way forward to lower their stress levels.
 They need to believe you have their best interest at heart – so confidentiality is absolutely key.
 Always contract with them, either formally or informally ahead of the coaching conversation so you can agree the rules of engagement.

-By adopting these coaching tools and techniques, you will be well on your way to helping the people in your team minimise their stress levels so they can reach their full potential.
+By adopting these coaching tools and techniques, you will be well on your way to helping the people in your team minimize their stress levels so they can reach their full potential.
 As a manager, there really can be no greater privilege than helping people become the very best that they can be, for as American basketball coach John Wooden said, “A good coach can change a game, a great coach can change a life.”